xavierpena/docs/pages/2016-08-06 Dependency injetion with Unity.md

 * Structure Map
 * Ninject

-**Unity** seems to be one of the best (or even the best), in terms of speed, between the 4 mentioned in the course: [[[https://cardinalcore.co.uk/2015/01/28/ioc-battle-in-2015-results-using-ninject-think-again/| speed comparison]]].
+**Unity** seems to be one of the best (or even the best), in terms of speed, between the 4 mentioned in the course: [ speed comparison](https://cardinalcore.co.uk/2015/01/28/ioc-battle-in-2015-results-using-ninject-think-again/).

 ## Step one: registering the types